 I’m not sure if the daycare shortage is unique to Omaha, but it’s something that surprises first-time parents.

-When you find out your pregnant, your hunt for daycare should begin.
-If your children are a little older, spots are easier to come by.
+When you find out you’re pregnant, the hunt for daycare should begin.

 Number of Daycares